The NDS core in BizHawk uses MelonDS, which is written primarily by Arisotura along with various contributors.

 BizHawk is unable to write to NAND, so you have to format the NAND using melonDS GUI.

 Keep in mind that DSi NANDs are region locked between the US, European, Australian, Japanese, Korean, and Chinese regions.
-So make sure to match the region between your game and NAND.
+As such, make sure to match the region between your game and NAND.
 Note that some games might allow multiple regions to be used (commonly Europe and Australia get the exact same release), and a few games are region free.
+BizHawk (since 2.9) will offer separate firmware slots for each NAND region, and (since 2.10) will throw an error if the loaded NAND will not accept the game's region.